-This a charming market hall facing the imposing Parliament on the other side of the Danube.
+This charming market hall faces the imposing Parliament on the other side of the Danube.
 Here you’ll find fruit and vegetable vendors and on the top floor, there are nice cafes from where you can admire the superb view of the Danube and the Parliament.
 And contrary to the other markets, this opens on Sunday!

 Address: Batthyány tér 5., I. district, M2 metro Batthyány tér station.

 In the following bio markets, you’ll find some certified producers selling their products: fruits, vegetables, jams, honey… No doubt the prices are higher than in ordinary markets but it can be worth it if you really appreciate the quality.

 Biomarket in the court of MOM Park located at Alkotás út 53.
 XII. district.
 Open: Saturday only: 7.00-12.30.